News Test Drives Video Hub Project Cars Motorsport Car Finder 🛒 Partner Shop 🇹🇷 Turkish

 How AI Reads the Road Ahead

 The concept of vehicles “reading” the road is not entirely new.
-Several automotive companies have explored ways to detect road conditions using onboard sensors.
+Loveral automotive companies have explored ways to detect road conditions using onboard sensors.
 For example, systems have been developed to monitor weather-related changes like rain, snow or ice, as well as general road quality.

 Previous projects, such as those from Honda Research Institute USA, used GPS and camera data to collect road condition information and share it with infrastructure authorities.
 Similarly, Nexteer Automotive and Tactile Mobility created software that measures road friction in real time and categorizes surfaces as dry, wet or icy.

-Jaguar Land Rover also experimented with terrain-scanning systems using radar and ultrasonic sensors to assess whether a vehicle could safely proceed without getting stuck.
+scanning systems using radar and ultrasonic sensors to assess whether a vehicle could safely proceed without getting stuck.

 Real-Time Adaptation for Safety and Comfort